seasketch/geoprocessing/website/docs/api/geoprocessing/functions/getArea.md

 function getArea(raster, feat?): Promise<number>
 ```

-Returns area of valid cells (not nodata) overlapping with feature.
+Returns area of valid raster cells (not nodata) overlapping with feature.
 If no valid cells found, returns 0.

 ## Parameters